Career Definition for a Scientific Photographer

 Scientific photographers should have a strong interest in science and knowledge of physics, optics and photographic principles.
 This type of work also requires dedication, care, patience and close attention to detail.
 Related work experience, familiarity with photographic principles and techniques, and creativity may help a scientific photographer stand out from the competition.

-According to the U.S. Bureau of Labor Statistics (BLS), employment in the photography field was expected to increase 3%, or slower than the average for all occupations, from 2014-2024.
-The average annual salary for photographers working in the professional, scientific and technical services industry as of May 2015 was about $35,860, according to BLS figures.
+According to the U.S. Bureau of Labor Statistics (BLS), employment in the photography field was expected to decrease 6% from 2016-2026.
+The average annual salary for photographers working in the professional, scientific and technical services industry as of May 2017 was about $38,710, according to BLS figures.
 Salaried photography positions may be difficult to find, since more companies are using freelance photographers.

 Alternate Career Options